-- Moodle, our class hub - Zoom, for office hours, one-on-one appointments, and any class/group meet-ups - Google Drive, especially Google Docs and Google Slides, for lessons and activities
+- Moodle, our class hub - MindTap, textbook and related resources - Zoom, office hours, one-on-one appointments, class/group meet-ups if needed - Google Drive, especially Google Docs and Google Slides for lessons and activities

 You will be guided through using the basic functions of these programs.
 If you have never used one of these technologies, give yourself some extra time to familiarize yourself with them when an assignment or activity requires their use.